-The predicted fire danger for Vermont for Monday, June 18, 2018 is LOW.
-Today will be hot and humid with showers and thundershowers developing by afternoon.
-Winds are expected to be strong and gusting.
-Caution is advised for open burning if local winds are strong and/or gusting.
+The predicted fire danger for Vermont for Thursday, October 18, 2018 is LOW.
+However, winds will be gusty again today with a mix of sun and clouds and chilly temps, Caution is advised for open burning if local winds are strong and/or gusting.
 Any open burning requires a permit from the Town Forest Fire Warden.
 Always check with your town fire warden before burning.

 Fire Weather Forecast from the National Weather Service offices in Burlington, Vermont and Albany, New York (Bennington & Windham counties)